electron/electronjs.org-old/README.md

 Electron is an open source project with a global contributor community.
-We want everyone to feel safe in our community, and we welcome participation from people of all backgrounds, regardless of experience level, age, gender indentity, race, religion, or nationality.
+We want everyone to feel safe in our community, and we welcome participation from people of all backgrounds, regardless of experience level, age, gender identity, race, religion, or nationality.

 All participants are expected to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).